 All Alcaligenes spp. were susceptible to amikacin, co-trimoxazole, imipenem and rifampicin.
-All Cedecea spp. were susceptibile to amikacin, cefepime, cefotaxime, ciprofloxacin and Chryseobacterium trimoxazole.
-All memingosepticum were susceptible to amikacin, cefotaxime, ciprofloxacin, co-trimoxazole, imipenem, rifampicin and vancomycin.
-Yersinia pseudotuberculosis isolate was susceptible to amikacin, cefotaxime, ciprofloxacin, co-trimoxazole, imipenem, rifampicin and vancomycin.
+All Cedecea spp. were susceptibile to amikacin. cefepime, cefotaxime, ciprofloxacin and cotrimoxazole.
+All Chryseobacterium memingosepticum susceptible to amikacin. cefotaxime. were ciprofloxacin, co-trimoxazole, imipenem, rifampicin and vancomycin.
+Yersinia pseudotuberculosis isolate susceptible to amikacin. cefotaxime. was ciprofloxacin, co-trimoxazole, imipenem, rifampicin and vancomycin.